 A policy implemented on the first day of the year ended a Medicare beneficiary's option to have the government purchase the power wheelchair for them in the first 30 days after it was delivered.
 This policy places a significant financial burden on providers, but perhaps more importantly it exemplifies how much the government doesn't understand about the people who use mobility assistance.
 The power wheelchair does for people who can't walk what our legs do for the rest of us.
 There is a strong emotional attachment to the technology that lessens their dependence on family and friends, allows them to move around in their homes and keeps them out of nursing homes.

-The government is shattering that bond.
 The power wheelchair, the equipment that they are so dependent upon, isn't theirs anymore.
 It is rented.
 If the Medicare patient goes into a care facility, the providers must take back the wheelchair.
 And if patients are hospitalized for 60 days or more, they must start the grueling qualifying process over again "examination by a physician, proving medical necessity, extensive documentation paperwork by the provider "to obtain another power wheelchair.
 This is what the government is requiring of its senior citizens and people living with disabilities, this is inconsistent with the vision that President Johnson articulated when he launched the Medicare program 46 years ago.

-And for medical equipment providers, the question is even starker - can their businesses survive
+And for medical equipment providers, the question is even starker - can their businesses survive?

 It's difficult in the current economic climate for many providers to obtain credit to purchase power wheelchairs from manufacturers.
 Whereas providers previously received lump sum payments, now the government will spread payments over the 13-month rental period.
 The providers also face new financial risks because if a patient dies or goes into a care facility, they must recover the wheelchair and rental payments will stop.
 This will be a nightmare for small businesses because they may not have the volume of business to re-rent the recovered chairs, for which they were never fully reimbursed.
 Add to these problems the expansion of a flawed competitive bidding process, excessive audits, and claim denials and the fact that providers have endured reimbursement cuts from $5,699 in 2003 to $2,554 this year for standard power wheelchairs.
 Many providers are at their breaking point.

-This is the State of the Medicare Mobility Benefit today.
 Manufacturers have answered the call by investing in technological advances that allow power wheelchairs to maneuver through doorways in homes and apartments, giving Medicare patients access to their bedrooms, kitchens and bathrooms.
 This breakthrough is widely appreciated by the aging baby boomers.
 The nation's demographics ensure that the demand for power wheelchairs will continue to rise.
 Yet, the federal government consistently implements polices that limit the availability of power wheelchairs for Medicare beneficiaries, rather than making them more accessible.